Information flows quickly in a law office.

 Here’s how to share a Gmail label:

-- Install cloudHQ’s free Gmail Label Sharing Chrome extension.
+- Install cloudHQ’s Gmail Label Sharing Chrome extension.

 - Open your Gmail account.